MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 OS: Ubuntu 16.04
 IDE: Eclipse Neon
 JDK/JRE: java-1.8 (java-8-oracle)
+Testing: Junit4
+Build: Maven

+Pull requests are welcome, as long as they are tested and pass the build tests in Maven.

 ### Fork and Clone this Project.
 - Use the fork button located at the top right of this page.